Red Velvet Cupcakes With Cream Cheese Frosting

 Make the cream cheese frosting

-Beat softened cream cheese and unsalted butter with a mixer on medium speed for 2 minutes until creamy and fully combined.
+Beat the softened cream cheese and butter together with a mixer on medium speed until smooth and fluffy.

 -